PandasThumb/pandasthumb.github.io/_posts/2026/2026-07-04-david-coppege-needs-a-refresher.md

 <figure><img src="/uploads/2026/Tuatarab.jpg" alt="[A tuatara, which is not a lizard]" /><br/>
 <figcaption>Like Coppege's post, this one shows an image of a Tuatara.
 It is by
-Michael Hamilton<br/>and is from Wikimedia and is under Creative Commons Attribution-Share Alike 3.0 <br/>I think that this one is better.</figcaption>
+Michael Hamilton<br/>and is from Wikimedia and is under Creative Commons Attribution-Share Alike 3.0 <br/>license.
+I think that this one is better.</figcaption>
 </figure>
 </div>